SandyRodger/RB130-139/introduction_to_testing.md

 ### [Code coverage](https://launchschool.com/lessons/dd2ae827/assignments/9f7c1f7c)

 - How much of the program is actually tested by the test suite?
-- Code coverage is one way of meansuring code quality.
+- Code coverage is one way of measuring code quality.
-- THere are many tools for testing code coverage.
+- There are many tools for testing code coverage.
 We will use `simplecov`.

 ```ruby
 gem install simplecov